About This Breed

 The Pointer came into general use in Spain, Portugal, throughout Eastern Europe, and in Great Britain.
 (Interestingly, the Westminster Kennel Club is said to have been formed mainly for the development of the Pointer breed.)
 The first Pointers may have appeared in England in the mid-17th century.
 And though their original function was probably tracing hares, the Pointer’s natural ability and alertness lent itself to bird pointing and the sport of wing-shooting at the height of its popularity in the 1700s.

-It may be difficult to delineate the heritage of the Pointer, but it is believed the breed shows traces of Foxhound, Bloodhound, and Greyhound crossed with some sort of "setting spaniel."
+It may be difficult to delineate the heritage of the breed, but it is believed the breed shows traces of Foxhound, Bloodhound, and Greyhound crossed with some sort of "setting spaniel."
 It also thought that British army officers, upon arriving home after the Spanish War of Succession in 1713, brought heavy-boned Spanish Pointers along with them.
-Crossing these new pointer types with the Italian Pointers resulted in the reproduction of the modern day Pointer.
+Crossing these new pointer types with the Italian Pointers resulted in the reproduction of the modern day breed.